PhilAndrew/JumpMicro/README.md

 After deploying Karaf then start Karaf (or it could already be started), if the features file is deployed to Karaf then it should auto-install, else start it.

+Inside the Karaf shell, after running Karaf, for example:

     > feature:install JMScalaJs

 ## Environment variables

+The following is used by the MicroService when running.

 **JUMPMICRO_CONFIG_PATH** Full path to the configuration file, default value is "jumpmicro.conf" which is the configuration file in the current running directory.

+The following is used by the SBT build.sbt.

 If Karaf is the OSGi target being used and is accessable from this SBT project via the file system the the following environment variables should be set.